 Any special issues with Parker Ranch homes?

-As with all homes near the coastal foothills, water and drainage will be very important to manage here.
-Also there are high voltage power lines running through part of the community, with some homes built very close to both the lines and the towers.
+There are high voltage power lines running through part of the community, with some homes built very close to both the lines and the towers.

 Homes for sale in Parker Ranch